schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 out to be unworkable.
 FIXME: @!RFCxxxx That repeal left 16 million addresses reserved for future use.

-The other 256th of the address space initially reserved for protocol functions was network 127.
-The entire set of 16 million addresses of the form 127.x.y.z were reserved for "internal host loopback addresses" and should never appear as a source or destination address on a network outside of a single node.  [@!RFC1122](#3.2.1.3) When IPv6 was designed in the 1990s, this was seen as excessive, and in [@!RFC1884] the single IPv6 loopback address was defined.
+The other 1/256th of the address space initially reserved for protocol functions was network 127.
+The entire set of 16 million addresses of the form 127.x.y.z were reserved in [@!RFC1122](#3.2.1.3) for "internal host loopback addresses" and "should never appear as a source or destination address on a network outside of a single node".
+When IPv6 was designed in the 1990s, this was seen as excessive, and in [@!RFC1884] the single IPv6 loopback address was defined.
 But in IPv4, this reservation has continued to the present day.

 In 2011, IPv4 address exhaustion happened, on schedule.
 Demand for IPv4 and IPv6 to IPv4 translation technologies spiked, leveraging